 - Vacuum the area around the bed and the corners of the room.

 - Remove as much clutter as possible - this makes the pest exterminators’ job much easier.

-- Continue vacuuming and washing the bedding regularly while the professionals treat the rooms in your property.
+- Continue vacuuming and washing the bedding regularly while the professionals treat the rooms on your property.

-To make sure the bed bugs are completely eradicated, leave the treatment to the professionals.
+To make sure the bed bugs are completely eradicated, leave the treatment to a bed bug exterminator.

 What not to do:

 - Do not use any pesticides.
 We always advise people against the use of such products as they might turn out to be very harmful when not used properly.
 In addition to this, there are many pesticidal products with an unclear origin and no instructions on the box.

 - Avoid throwing away infested furniture.
 Better let the pros treat them.
 Thus, you will prevent the infestation from spreading in both your home and whoever decides to adopt your old sofa.

 - Don’t be afraid of disease transmission.
 Bed bugs are not known for transmitting any life-threatening diseases.